 Drowsy driving, which refers to operating a motor vehicle while tired or sleepy, is a leading cause of thousands of car accidents annually.
 The U.S. Centers for Disease Control and Prevention (CDC) reports that 1 in 25 adults aged 18 or older has reported falling asleep at the wheel in the past 30 days.

 This is a serious concern, as drowsy driving not only increases the risk of falling asleep at the wheel but also impairs a driver’s attention, reaction time, and decision-making.
 Despite the known dangers, there are still an average of 28,000 drowsy-driving accidents every year.
-Our professional vehicle injury attorneys are here to help those who have been affected by a drowsy driving accident in Alabama.
+Our drowsy driving accident attorneys are here to help those who have been affected by a drowsy driving accident in Alabama.

 According to the National Highway Traffic Safety Association (NHTSA), drowsy driving accidents resulted in 846 deaths in 2014 alone.
 It is estimated that drowsy driving is responsible for an annual average of 886 deaths and more than 37,000 injuries.
 However, that number is likely higher given that clues about the cause of a crash are not always readily apparent or conclusive.